dark-lord-lumi/dark-lord-lumi/README.md

 - Hello!
 I'm @dark-lord-lumi
 - they/them/theirs
-- I'm learning C# lol
+- I'm learning C# and GDScript lol
 - Making a game with my friends!